ItDoBeLikeThatSometimes/Assigment2_VisualComputing/README.md

 F for filters runtime change

-+ and -  for zoom in/out
+plus and minus on keyboard for zoom in/out

 left mouse click move left/right